0xarthurxyz/mockapi/README.md

 }
 ```

-If your request is successful, you should received a HTTP response with the following text:
+Regardless of the payload you send, if your request is successful, you should received a HTTP
+response with the following text:

 ```zsh
 Mock request successful!